February marks LGBTQ+ History Month; a time when the

 Donate here 8 Galop

-Galop work to support LGBTQ people experiencing hate crime, domestic abuse, or sexual violence.
-They've switched to online and phone support throughout the coronavirus crisis and sadly they're as busy as ever and in need of your support.
+Galop work to support LGBTQ+ people experiencing hate crime, domestic abuse, or sexual violence.
+As well as offering online and phone support, the organisation also refers queer people to specialist services to access help and support.

 Donate here 9 London Friend